kawu/hhu-dl-materials-2020/char/README.md

-**Note**: It may be tempting to make `encode_with` return a list of tensor pairs (`List[Tuple[Tensor, Tensor]]`), but that's actually not possible since each word has a different length, so we cannot `torch.stack` their tensor representations easily (see below).
+**Note**: It may be tempting to make `encode_with` return a list of tensor pairs (`List[Tuple[Tensor, Tensor]]`), but that's actually not possible since each word has a different length, so we cannot `torch.stack` the words' tensor representations easily (see below).

 ### Example

-You can now test the encoding implementation:
+We can now test the encoding implementation:
 ```python
 # Parse the training data and create the character/POS encoders
 train_data = parse_and_extract("UD_English-ParTUT/en_partut-ud-train.conllu")